 Dear Parties contesting in the Karnataka State Elections,

-Have you considered including Fire Safety in your election manifesto for the forthcoming election?
+Have you considered including Fire Safety in your election manifesto for the forthcoming elections?
 If not, we urge you to do so.
 And here is why…

-There has been a spate of fire accidents in our country these past couple of months – be it at a liquor shop in Bengaluru or a hotel in Mumbai, or some other building in another city, town or village.
+There has been a spate of fire accidents in our country this past couple of months – be it at a liquor shop in Bengaluru or a hotel in Mumbai, or some other building in another city, town, or village.

-In fact, as per NCRB 2015 data pertaining to Karnataka:
+In fact, as per NCRB (National Crime Records Bureau) 2015 data pertaining to Karnataka:

 - 1244 died in fires in 1 year